hui-aqua/hydromodel/README.md

 </p>
 </details>

-3. Now there are three applications that can be used for simulations:
+3. Now there are few applications that can be used for simulations:
     - aquaMesh + input dict: To create mesh
     - aquaAster + input dict: To generate the input files for code_Aster
     - aquaSim + input dict: To run simulation